Little walks and sweet detours that drift beyond maps.

 Thumbnail

 Heading to Boracay?
-Most travelers take one of two routes: fly to Manila and transfer to a domestic flight into Caticlan Airport, or fly directly to Kalibo and take a land transfer to Caticlan Pier before boarding a boat to the island.
+Most travelers choose one of two primary routes: flying into Manila followed by a domestic connection to Caticlan Airport (MPH), or flying directly to Kalibo (KLO) and continuing via a land transfer to Caticlan Pier.

 ...full story ››